 In 2010 and 2011, we generated net operating losses ("NOLs") for tax purposes which could not be carried back to prior tax years, and we may generate additional NOLs in the future.
 Under federal tax laws, we can use our NOLs (and certain related tax credits) to offset ordinary income tax on our future taxable income for up to 20 years, after which they expire for such purposes.
 State NOL carryforwards may be used to offset future taxable income for a period of time ranging from 5 to 20 years, depending on the state, and begin to expire in 2012.
 Until they expire, we can carry forward our NOLs (and certain related tax credits) that we do not use in any particular year to offset income tax in future years.
 The benefits of our NOLs would be reduced or eliminated if we experience an "ownership change," as determined under Section 382 of the Internal Revenue Code.
-A Section 382 "ownership change" occurs if a stockholder or a group of stockholders who are deemed to own at least 5% of our common stock increase their ownership by more than 50 percentage points over their lowest ownership percentage within a rolling three-year period.
-If an "ownership change" occurs, Section 382 would impose an annual limit on the amount of NOLs we can use to offset income tax equal to the product of the total value of our outstanding equity immediately prior to the "ownership change" (reduced by certain items specified in Section 382) and the federal long-term tax-exempt interest rate in effect for the month of the "ownership change."
+A Section 382 "ownership change" occurs if a stockholder or a group of stockholders who are deemed to own at least 5% of our common stock increase their ownership change" occurs, Section 382 would impose an annual limit on the amount of NOLs we can use to offset income tax equal to the product of the total value of our outstanding equity immediately prior to the "ownership change" (reduced by certain items specified in Section 382) and the federal long-term tax-exempt interest rate in effect for the month of the "ownership change."
 A number of special and complex rules apply to calculating this annual limit.